-We, the Officers of Public Safety, are committed to providing a safe and secure learning environment.
+The Officer of Public Safety is committed to providing a safe and secure learning environment.
 Our staff serve the college community with courtesy, pride, dependability and sensitivity.
 The office is committed to building collaborative partnerships for the benefit of the entire polity.